vatsal-patel-vkp/data-analyst-portfolio/README.md

   - [Projects based on Healthcare Analysis](https://github.com/DevkumarPatel21/data-analyst-portfolio/blob/main/README.md#projects-based-on-healthcare-analysis)

 # Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+I will quickly describe each data analytics project in this part, along with the technology stack that was utilised to resolve the issues.

 # Projects based on Marketing Analysis
 In the marketing analysis I have done several projects where I have perform the churn prection analysis, customer segementation analysis, sentimnetal analysis using Natural language processing and done some analysis on the customer behviour and product behviour.